 Patients who have developed periodontal disease may experience bleeding gums, swollen gums, halitosis, receding gum, tooth sensitivity, loose teeth, and tooth loss.
 It is important to note that patients with gum disease may or may not experience symptoms.
 Regular visits to the dentist are imperative to maintaining optimal oral health.

-Columbia, SC dentist Dr. Tom Trinker offers a full range of preventive dental care services.
+Columbia, SC dentist Dr. Tom Trinkner offers periodontal therapy, and other preventive dental care services.
 Dr. Trinkner encourages patients to visit our Columbia dental office twice a year for a routine dental exam.

 Preventing Gum Disease